The Risky Business of Investing in Stocks and Bonds

 If you’ve followed my advice on #s 1 to 6, there’s no need to view your 401K.
 Let it go and focus on something in your life you can control.

-You can’t beat the market but don’t let it beat you up.
+You can’t beat the market but it doesn’t have to beat you up.
 Have a long-term horizon, take appropriate risks, diversify, and minimize your investment fees.
 Then, find something else to worry about.